Health API Documentation

 const healthData = await response.json();

-console.log('System Status:', healthData.status);
+console.log('System Status:', healthData.status);import requests

 response = requests.get(